haileytapia/portfolio/VarianceChartDomo.md

 ## Customize variance charts

-You can customize the appearance of a circular sankey chart in several ways using the **Chart Properties** tool.
-For more information, see our [Chart Properties](https://domo-support.domo.com/s/article/360042925374?language=en_US) article.
+You can customize the appearance of a variance using the **Chart Properties** tool.
+For more information, see [Chart properties](https://domo-support.domo.com/s/article/360042925374?language=en_US).

-Some unique properties of variance charts are shown in the following table:
+The following table shows the unique properties of variance charts:

 <table>
     <tbody>